soulsands/trilium-chat/README.md

 <img src="./media/image-20230607234443677.png" alt="image-20230607234443677" style="zoom:33%;" />

-Introducing a new command, `insert`, which allows you to insert the current message at the selected position of the cursor.
+The new command, `insert`, allows you to insert the current message at the selected position of the cursor.

 The `set`, `insert`, and `append` commands support both text and code note types.